Celtic Boy Names and Irish Boy Names

 UALTAR: strong fighter

-Irish and Celtic Boy Names beginning with ‘W’
+Irish Boy Names beginning with ‘W’

 WARD: bard